weeco/documentation/docs/data-management/data-transform.md

 Under the hood, Redpanda reads from an immutable Apache Kafka® topic, applies a data transformation process, and then produces another immutable Kafka topic.
 That way, the data is transformed into a new topic and we preserve the original topic without any data loss.

 > **_Note_** - The data transformation service will run with the same privileges that Redpanda has and it will have permission to read your data.
-Only run code that you trust the authors.
+Only run code from trusted authors.

 ## Prerequisites
 Verify the following before you configure data transformations and start the Wasm engine: